andrebodo/corporate_governance/README.md

 Neither provider (Nexis Uni or Factiva) allow scraping.
 These scrapers have been developed for academic purposes.
 By using these scrapers you are responsible for all consequences of use.

 All files can be used and modified freely.

+**A better scraper**
+To find a more robust and updated scraper developed for Nexis Uni only, please see my other repo at [nexis-scraper](http://google.com)